lukaspieper/Gcam-Services-Provider/README.md

 > add generic compatibility shim catching the exception from the Gservices provider being missing to enable apps like
 > Google Camera [...] to work without GSF installed since they don't have any actual hard dependency on either GSF or
 > Play services

+However, the button that opens the last photo taken won't work unless Google Photos is installed.
+If you want to use your favourite gallery app instead, install the *photosonly* flavor of this app.

 ### Comparison: [microG](https://github.com/microg)